Best Songs to Sing in the Car With Friends & Out Loud

 So, which songs are the best ones to sing?
 Of course, it depends on the type of voice you have.
 But generally, songs that encourage you to sing with power and meaning are always a good start.
 It’s best not to sing anything too quiet or you won’t be able to hear yourself over the noises surrounding you.
 It’s important that you listen to yourself singing so you can work hard to make improvements.

-21 songs to sing along to in the car
+21 best songs to sing in the car

 #1 Don’t Stop Believin’ by Journey

 It’s a classic song but one which has been given a new lease of life in recent years thanks to the cast of hit US TV show Glee.
 It’s a powerful song with a lot of meaning and a lot of passion and it’s good for warming up those vocal cords.
 It’s the perfect song to sing in the car with your friends on a summer’s day!

 A classic pop song by one of the world’s greatest pop stars, female vocalists will benefit greatly from singing along to Firework.
 It’s a real belter and is perfect for aspiring popstars.